 Afghanistan: ICC Prosecutor Finds Grave Crimes 12/01/13 - Human Rights Watch: The prosecutor’s office of the International Criminal Court (ICC) should expedite its preliminary inquiry on grave international crimes committed in Afghanistan, Human Rights Watch said today.
 In its November 2013 Report on Preliminary Examination Activities, the ICC prosecutor’s office found that “[W]ar crimes and crimes against humanity were and continue to be committed in Afghanistan,”...

 A woman’s account of Jehadi warlords’ crimes: Overcoming Odds to Fight for Justice 11/30/13 - The Killid Group: Deep sorrow has turned Shahfiqa Salehzai’s hair grey.
 In 1989 she was a married woman with three children.
 She worked in the development sector in a company called Yama.
 Her husband was a fighter pilot.
 Life couldn’t have been better.
 “We were a happy family.
 I had been married for 10 years.
 I had three children, the two older girls were nine and seven years old, and my son was the youngest,” she says.

 Afghanistan: Ghazni Militia Holds Locals to Ransom 11/30/13 - IWPR: Leaders of a militia force established to fight Taleban forces in Ghazni province in Afghanistan have set up private prisons where they torture and extort money from local people, an IWPR investigation has found.
 More than 50 villagers have told IWPR of abuses they have suffered at the hands of pro-government paramilitaries at three detention centres in Ghazni’s Moqor district.

 The Frontier Post

 Afghan Analysts Network

-Or mail check to: Help Women Heal PO Box 194, Ipswich, MA 01938
+Click on link above to donate with Paypal, or mail check to: Help Women Heal PO Box 194, Ipswich, MA 01938